almahex/my-menu/README.md

 # MyMenu

-This application gives contains a list of restaurants and their menus.
+This application contains a list of restaurants and their menus.
 You can add, delete and edit restaurants and menus.

 ## Usage